samchat5/ood-ime/CodeReview.md

 # Design/code weaknesses

 While its good that each class/method has its own responsibility, it would have been nice to have them separated into different subpackages.
-While this is a minor nitpick, the rest of the design has several major flaws.
+Also, many of the fields and classes had the default package-private access modifier, which is not ideal.
+While these are minor nitpicks, the rest of the design has several major flaws.
 The majority of these errors were found with the controller and the tests.
-Upon receiving the code, the program with the GUI greyscaled all images *before* operating on them.
+Firstly, the `accept` method in the `GuiController` doesn't overwrite an interface method, so during testing, all `GuiController`s broke the Liskov substitution rule. receiving the code, the program with the GUI greyscaled all images *before* operating on them.
 Turns out, this was due to the unimplemented Histogram behavior causing errors by directly operating on the image rather than retrieving values from it.
 It was fully commented-out/removed, so it still caused errors.
-Features were missing from the GUI, such as the ability to choose how much to brighten/darken an image.
+Features were missing from the GUI, such as the ability to choose how much to brighten/darken an image, and there was no button for sharpening.
 There's no way to specify which files to operate on either.

 Upon deeper inspection, this turned out to be an issue with the entire model not supporting more than one image at a time.
 This is fine if working with only the GUI, but the same was true with the